datalad-handbook/book/docs/usecases/HCP_dataset.rst

          $ datalad copy-file hcp/HCP1200/130013/T1w/Diffusion/bvecs -t dataset-to-copy-to

-      Note how the file is untracked afterwards:
+      Note how the file is added, but not saved afterwards:

       .. runrecord:: _examples/HCP-6
          :language: console